-If either one of these channel sizes is not present, the report cannot classify the room.
-These requirements preclude running this report on the Boulder Counter - its size channels start at 5.0μ .
+If $0.5\mu$ is not present or $5.0\mu$ is not present and the unit is setup for Grade B (in operation), C, or D (at-rest), the report cannot classify the room.
+These requirements preclude running this report on the Boulder Counter - its size channels start at $5.0\mu$ .

 There are only 4 Grades: A, B, C, D, and 2 cleanroom states: At Rest and In Operation.
+There is no In Operation state for Grade D.

-The standard defines a minimum sample size of $1m^3$ for the Grade A cleanroom and refers to ISO standards for the rest of the grades.
+The standard defines a minimum sample size of 1m3 for the Grade A cleanroom and refers to ISO standards for the rest of the grades.
 In order to take a measurement, at least 1 location and 1 sample are required by the counter.
 The volume of air must be shown in liters.